meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Worked my way through all of Rachel Andrew's Grid by Example free tutorials.
 Definitely considering enrolling in her course.

 **Thoughts:** I had almost no time to code last week.
 Glad to be back on the bandwagon!

+### Day 31: January 23, 2018

+**Today's Progress**: Decided to watch the Javascript lingo and Chrome developer tools video series on Free Code Camp.

+**Thoughts:** I have less than 20 challenges left in the basic Javascript module, but I was feeling stuck.
+The videos were a good refresh.